tj-overflow/tj-overflow/README.md

 ---

 ### Projects
 * **Procurement Sentinel (In Development)**: An autonomous agent for SaaS renewal negotiations.
-Utilizing a hybrid architecture of LLM-based term extraction (NLP), Monte Carlo Tree Search (MCTS), and Bayesian updating to approximate optimal strategies for bargaining under incomplete information.
+Utilizing a hybrid architecture of LLM-based term extraction (NLP) and Bayesian updating to approximate optimal strategies for bargaining under incomplete information.

 ---